satishThakur/data-science/machine-learning/classification/notes.md

 #### Interpretation
 The way we can interpret the output prediction is - Probability.
 Lets assume we are using Logistic regression to find if given a size of tumour is it malignant or not.
 If we get output as 0.7 we can interpret as  - Model has predicted 70% chance of tumor being malignant.

-Here is link of code to see how Sigmoud function looks [Link](https://github.com/satishThakur/data-science/blob/main/machine-learning/classification/sigmoid_function.ipynb) .
+Here is link of code to see how Sigmoud function looks - [Code Link](https://github.com/satishThakur/data-science/blob/main/machine-learning/classification/sigmoid_function.ipynb) .

+### Decision Boundary